Brokerage · Guide

 • Lower-tier account holders may struggle to reach specialized representatives

-For investors who do their own taxes, manage their own rollovers, and never need help, Vanguard's service is adequate.
-For investors who anticipate needing guidance (complex tax situations, estate planning, rollover questions, beneficiary changes), Schwab is meaningfully better.
+If you're a self-directed investor who does your own taxes, manages your own rollovers, and never needs help, Vanguard's service is adequate.
+If you anticipate needing guidance — complex tax situations, estate planning, rollover questions, beneficiary changes — Schwab is meaningfully better.
+If you're a newer investor, Schwab's accessibility may prevent costly mistakes.

 Watch Out:

 Vanguard has been slow to modernize its mobile and web experiences.
 The interface feels notably dated compared to Fidelity and Schwab.
-Vanguard has been investing in tech modernization but the pace has been incremental.
 If a polished digital experience matters to you, this gap is real and unlikely to fully close in the near term.

 Choose Vanguard if...